-God’s Master Plan for Your Money
+God’s Plan for My Money

 1. Providing for ourselves and our families.
 This is at the top of the list, because God says that a person that doesn’t provide for his family is “worse than an unbeliever.”
-This is the most fundamental duty that we must perform with our money.
-If we don’t use the resources that God gives to provide for the people that depend on us, we’ve veered off course from the beginning.
+This is the most fundamental thing we must do with our money.
+If we don’t use the resources God gives to provide for the people who depend on us, we’ve veered off course from the beginning.

 2. Tithing to support the local church and build the Kingdom of God.
 Sadly, this is a practice that has fallen out of use today; even many evangelical Christians don’t even give the 10% tithe of their income that God requires.
 It’s a shame, too, because our churches depend on tithe money to continue their work in our communities, not to mention foreign missions and other ministries.
-How can we expect to see effective work in the Kingdom if God’s people aren’t willing to fund His work with the money that He gave them to manage?

 3. Giving to the poor, helping our neighbors and being a blessing.
 We live in the most financially blessed society in the history of the world, but many of us are quick to squander the blessings on ourselves.
 That’s not God’s plan, though; the New Testament makes it clear that we are blessed to be a blessing, to give to the poor, and to” be generous on every occasion.”

 4. Building an inheritance for future generations.
-There’s nothing wrong with accumulating wealth, and passing it on to your children.
+There’s nothing wrong with accumulating wealth and passing it on to your children.
 In fact, the more financial security and power you give them, the more effective they can be in continuing the work of the Kingdom.
 And God says that a large inheritance is a legacy of a righteous life.

 When I started spending my money this way, it changed everything about my financial life.